grahampugh/grahampugh.github.io/_posts/2020-07-10-gitlab-runner-and-autopkg.md

 ![gitlab-jobs](/assets/images/gitlab-jobs.png)

 To see the output of a job, click on the "Running", "Passed" or "Failed" button.
-Here you see the live output as well as the job's duration. yYu can view the raw output with the "Complete Raw" link.
+Here you see the live output as well as the job's duration.
+You can view the raw output with the "Complete Raw" link.
 There is also a Cancel button.

 ![gitlab-output](/assets/images/gitlab-output.png)